 Sample Outreach Email: “Hello, my name is XXX.
 I’m a junior at Oregon State majoring in computer science.
 As a fellow Beaver, I’m really interested in your path from student to software developer working on XXX.
 Would it be possible to set up a 15 minute phone call to ask you about how you got to where you are and any advice you might have?
 Thank you for your consideration!
 Regards, XXXX”

-7. Network Through OSU Contacts: Go to your favorite professor’s office hours and pick their brain about the industry.
+7. Network Through OSU Contacts: Attend your favorite professor’s office hours and pick their brain about the industry.
 Ask if they know anyone hiring and if they could make an introduction for you.
-Talk with your academic advisor, Ecampus success coach or college-specific career advisor.
+Talk with your academic advisor, Ecampus success coach, or college-specific career advisor.
 Keep in touch with friends who are hired at companies of interest and ask them how they can connect you.
 Use OSU Connections, the OSU Alumni Association's online networking tool, to connect with other Beavers in your field.

 8. Network During a Job Search: Don’t hesitate to make personal contact with companies of interest.
 For example, call or email a hiring manager to ask questions about a job before applying.
 Follow up after submitting an application to inquire about interview timelines.
 Send thank you notes or emails after an interview.
 All of these methods do one thing: keep you in the employer’s mind.
 In a competitive and often digitized job market, the personal touch matters.